rmzetti/hover-exec/test/tests_mint.md

 x=x+1;_
 print(a,'\n',x)
 ```
+NB.
+See comments for the python example above.

 #### Scilab repl
-not working for macos yet

 ```js:scilabcli:restart
 tic();